vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 ## Imported assets and data types

 The intent of connecting to external products is to create complete visibility across all your digital assets and any security context that could impact your attack surface.
-The following asset types, context enrichment and vulnerability information is ingested for this purpose:
+The following asset types, context enrichment, and vulnerability information are ingested for this purpose:

 - Devices
 - Cloud assets